How to Get Pregnant Fast: Tips for Trying to Conceive

 See your doctor

-First things first: Schedule a preconception check-up.
+The first (and perhaps most important) tip to get pregnant?
+Schedule a preconception check-up.
 Your ob-gyn can talk to you about your overall health and suggest any necessary lifestyle changes to help you get pregnant fast.
 Be sure to discuss any pre-existing conditions that might affect your pregnancy and medications you’re currently taking.
 You can also explore your family history to decide if genetic screening is advisable.

 Visit your dentist